Types of BBQ Flavors

 I watch a lot of BBQ-related TV shows, and they like to use terms

 related to regional styles.
-So, for reference, I have compiled the
+So, for reference, I have compiled the most

-techniques, and BBQ sauces associated with them.
+and BBQ sauces associated with them.

-North Carolina Style BBQ (my favorite)
+Carolina Style BBQ (my favorite)

 - Flavors: Carolina barbecue is known for its